U.S. Exchanges

 Contango & Negative Roll Yield

-Daily reset mechanisms in products like ProShares UltraShort Silver (ZSL -2x) cause "decay" in trending markets.
-These are not buy-and-hold investments and can trend to zero over long periods.
+Daily reset mechanisms in products like ProShares UltraShort Silver (ZSL -2x) cause performance erosion in choppy markets.
+These are tactical tools, not long-term holds.

 Frequently Asked Questions